jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 evalR (App s) = (\ ~(f:< (a:<r)) -> f a :< r) (evalR ss s)
 ~~~~

-with the "online" property: parts of the polish expression are demanded only if
+This evaluation procedure possesses the "online" property: parts of the polish
-the corresponding parts of the input is demanded.
-This provides the incremental
+expression are demanded only if the corresponding parts of the input is
-behaviour we want, as long as the user does not change the input.
+demanded.
+This preserves the incremental properties of lazy evaluation.

 # Adding suspensions

-Indeed, the polish expresssions presented so far do not depend on input.
-We
+The polish expresssions presented so far do not depend on input.
+We introduce
-introduce the `Suspend` constructor to fulfill this role: it expresses that the
+the `Suspend` constructor to fulfill this role: it expresses that the rest of
-rest of the expression can depend on the (first symbol of) the output.
+the expression can depend on the (first symbol of) the output.
+Using this we can
+extend our applicative language with a construct to pattern match on the front
+of the input.

 ~~~~
 data Steps s r where